This post may contain affiliate links. Please read our disclosure policy.

 • Season chicken with salt and pepper and add to the skillet.
 Cook until browned but not completely cooked through; about 3-4 minutes turning once.

-• Push chicken aside and add rice to the skillet.
+• Push chicken aside, add rice and garlic to the skillet.
 Cook rice, stirring often, until semi-translucent; about 2-3 minutes.

 • Add chicken broth, 1 cup pineapple and 1 cup pineapple juice to the rice mixture and stir to combine.
 Bring to a boil over medium heat, then cover and reduce heat to low.